 If you are meeting with the member during a time when there is not an education issue before Congress, use this opportunity to explain how important your institution is to the community that your member represents and to discuss other items of importance to local employers.
 Having this sort of "meet and greet" visit with your member of Congress in a non-crunch time is an important part of relationship building.

 When you meet with an elected official to discuss an issue or host them on campus, please make sure that you let APSCU's Grassroots team know what transpired.
-Simply email the details to the Government Relations Program Specialist Kristine Gager.
+Simply email the details to the Senior Director of Political Engagement Tami Plofchan.

 Following a visit by an elected official, it is good protocol to send a thank you note.
 If a staffer joined the tour, be sure to also write them a note as well.
 In closing the letter, consider mentioning an open invitation to tour the campus again, stopping by a job fair, etc. Most importantly, you want to be seen as a resource for elected officials and their staff in the district and/or state.

-If you have any questions on Grassroots Advocacy, please contact APSCU's Director of Grassroots Tami Plofchan at 202-336-6811 or viaemail.
+If you have any questions on Grassroots Advocacy, please contact APSCU's Senior Director of Political Engagement Tami Plofchan at 202-336-6811 or viaemail.